 - LEDs emit light instantly at start-up unlike CFLs which flicker and take time to light up

-- LED lights don’t contain mercury or other toxic chemicals (CFLs do, though it’s only a minute amount)
+- LED lights do not contain mercury or other toxic chemicals (CFLs do, though it’s only a minute amount)

-- LED lights, like halogens, work fine in low temperatures, whereas CFLs don’t
+- LED lights, like halogens, works fine in low temperatures, whereas CFLs don’t

 - Although a standard incandescent lamp emits much brighter light at about 840 lumens, LEDs are evolving fast to perform on par (the Philips L Prize emits 940 lumens)

 The comparison chart for different types of light sources based on energy efficiency and lifespan: